-As indicated in the accompanying unaudited condensed interim financial statements, at March 31, 2019, we had approximately \$428,000 in our operating bank account, approximately \$4.2 million of interest income available in the trust account to pay for taxes, and a working capital deficit of approximately \$1.0 million.
+The accompanying consolidated financial statements have been prepared assuming we will continue as a going concern, which contemplates, among other things, the realization of assets and satisfaction of liabilities in the normal course of business.
+As of June 30, 2019, we had approximately \$3,500 in our operating bank account, approximately \$5.3 million of interest income available in the Trust Account to pay for taxes, and a working capital deficit of approximately \$3.5 million.
+Further, we have incurred and expect to continue to incur significant costs in pursuit of our acquisition plans.

-Through March 31, 2019, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from the sponsor in exchange for the issuance of the founder shares to the sponsor, \$325,000 in loans from the sponsor, and the net proceeds from the consummation of the private placement not held in the trust account.
+Through June 30, 2019, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from the sponsor in exchange for the issuance of the founder shares to the sponsor, \$325,000 in loans from the sponsor, and the net proceeds from the consummation of the private placement not held in the Trust Account.